lsst-sitcom/sitcomtn-037/index.rst

 ======================

 Based upon the above use-cases, numerous requirements on to-be-designed and implemented systems have been derived.
-This section captures these and roughly organizes them.
+This section captures these and roughly organizes them by application.

+The requirements below are in addition to what was presented in the first `FAFF report`_.

 Processing
 ----------